Mindset by Carol Dweck – Summary

 Your mindset is the view you adopt of yourself.
 These mentalities can be seen as early as four years old.
 In one of Dweck’s studies:

 We offered four-year-olds a choice: They could redo an easy jigsaw puzzle or they could try a harder one.
 Even at this tender age, children with the fixed mindset – the ones who believed in fixed traits – stuck with the safe one.
-Kids who are born smart “don’t make mistakes,” they told us.4
+Kids who are born smart “don’t make mistakes,” they told us. ((Dweck (2006), p.
+16.))

 The growth-oriented kids welcomed the harder puzzle, finding a safer puzzle to be boring.
 But those are just kids and toys.
 Does your mindset have any influence on more important life decisions?
 It turns out they do.
 One of the many examples given by Dweck deals with university students making decisions that will influence the rest of their lives.

 Who would pass up a free opportunity to improve their life success?
 At the University of Hong Kong, everything is in english.
 Some students are more fluent than others, and this can have a big impact on their success.
 As students arrived to register for their freshman year, they were asked if they would take a free course to improve their English skills if the university provided one.
-It turned out that those with a fixed mindset were not very interested, and those with a growth mindset were absolutely interested.5 This is a perfect example of how the fixed mindset turns people into non-learners.
+It turned out that those with a fixed mindset were not very interested, and those with a growth mindset were absolutely interested. ((The test subjects were giving a questionnaire including questions like “Is a person’s intelligence fixed and unchangeable?”
+This enabled researchers to determine their mindset.))
+This is a perfect example of how the fixed mindset turns people into non-learners.
 As Dweck says:

 The fixed mindset stands in the way of development and change.
 The growth mindset is a starting point for change, but people need to decide for themselves where their efforts toward change would be most valuable.